 Every academic teacher is in their room until at least 3:45 every day, but most stay later and encourage students to meet with them for extra help.
-Additionally, Room 103 is open most Mondays and Tuesdays until 4:30 if you need a space to do homework or get help.
+Additionally, Room 226 is open most days until 4:30 if you need a space to do homework or get help.
 Peer tutors often volunteer to stay after school, as well, and there are always chromebooks available.